Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Continuing its efforts to promote educational initiatives and innovations, the University of Montpellier and its partners are launching a call for proposals for the 2024 PEI Training Program, which will focus on:

-- The Transformation of Teaching Practices and Educational Innovation
+- The Transformation of Teaching Practices and Educational Experimentation

 - Educational equipment (particularly for the Law, Economics, and Management sector; a TEDSEQUIP call for proposals aimed more at the STS sectors is currently underway in parallel)

-The Multimodal Sheepfold: an open platform promoting experiential learning to foster innovation in support of the agroecological transition in livestock farming.
+The Multimodal Sheep Farm: An open platform promoting experiential learning to foster innovation in support of the agroecological transition in livestock farming.

 Project Leader: Jean-Baptiste MENASSOL